 The tape you use to seal your carton should also be strong and up to the task.
-For that, we recommend water-activated tape (WAT) over pressure sensitive standard packing tape.
+For that, we recommend water-activated tape (WAT) rather than plastic, pressure sensitive packing tape.
 Standard packing tape is just a single ply of plastic and often isn't very rugged.
 Reinforced water-activated tape is made of paper and creates a strong and durable bond with the cardboard.
-When reinforced, it has a ply of fiberglass between the layers of paper for even greater tensile strength.
-It's your very best option to ensure properly secured cartons.
+Reinforced WAT has a ply of fiberglass between the layers of paper for tensile strength.
+It's your best option to ensure properly secured cartons.

 Carefully Wrap Each Item

 Each piece of glassware should be carefully wrapped separately.
 There are a variety of different product protection products from which to choose.
 We recommend using either bubble wrap or HexcelWrap.
 Bubble wrap is lightweight and can be used in multiple layers.
 It needs to be secured with tape and, as a result, it's important to avoid using too much or it will make unpacking the item more difficult.
 HexcelWrap is an innovative and sustainable solution for protecting glassware and it is made from paper.
 Whatever method you choose, make sure to take extra care to protect the more delicate stems and handles.